 Rates after a DUI

-A DUI in Florida may require you to get either an SR-22 or FR-44.
-Both prove to the state that you are carrying the correct amount of insurance, but the difference is that an FR-44 requires you to have double liability.
+A DUI in Florida will require you to obtain an FR-44.
+This form proves to the state that you are carrying the correct amount of insurance, and with an FR-44 you are required to carry 100/300 bodily injury liability.

 Insurance companies look heavily at your past driving history when calculating your new premium after a DUI.
-However, keep in mind that it is legal in Florida for a company to cancel your policy altogether (in some states, companies must wait until it’s time for you to renew).
+However, keep in mind that it is legal in Florida for a company to cancel your policy altogether due to the license suspension associated with the DUI (in some states, companies must wait until it’s time for you to renew).

 |Car insurance company||Florida average annual premium for full coverage before a DUI||Florida average annual premium for full coverage after a DUI||% difference|